-Our work is dotted in numerous locations on the East End of Long Island (Hamptons) and in New York, and Germany; and we have envisioned projects for New Orleans, China, Austria, Kenya, Papua New Guinea, and Chile.
+Our built work is dotted in numerous locations on the East End of Long Island (Hamptons), in New York, and Germany; and we have envisioned projects for New Orleans, China, Austria, Kenya, Papua New Guinea, and Chile.

-Maziar attended the Tulane & Cornell Schools of Architecture, and the Institute for Architecture & Urban Studies.
+Maziar is a graduate of Tulane, and Cornell Schools of Architecture and the Institute for Architecture and Urban Studies.

-Maziar's work has been exhibited at the Salomon Contemporary Gallery, the Parrish Museum of Art Road Show -where he is a guest curator, and the Outsider Art Fair NYC 2016.
+Maziar's work has been exhibited at the Salomon Contemporary Gallery, the Parrish Museum of Art Road Show, and the Outsider Art Fair NYC 2016.